video-db/agent-toolkit/README.md

 # VideoDB Agent Toolkit

-This repository provides comprehensive tools and context files for integrating VideoDB into AI applications, LLM-powered agents, and AI coding IDEs.
+This repository provides tools and context files for integrating VideoDB into AI applications, LLM-powered agents, and AI coding IDEs.

 <br/>